mickeyzzc/onvif-go/START_HERE.md

 # 🎯 START HERE

-Welcome to **go-onvif** - A comprehensive Go library and CLI tool for ONVIF camera discovery and control.
+Welcome to **onvif-go** - A comprehensive Go library and CLI tool for ONVIF camera discovery and control.

 ## ⚡ Quick Start (2 minutes)